How to Scope an MVP With AI: 1-Page Build / Not-Build Doc

 2) IN list — features required for that single job.
 5-7 max.
 Each with a 1-line reason WHY it's necessary for the single job.

 3) OUT list — features people will ask for but you won't build in this MVP.
 15-20 items.
-Each with a 1-line reason WHY it's deferred (not "later" — actual reason: "matters at retention, not activation").
+Each with a 1-line reason WHY it's deferred (not "later" — an actual reason: "matters at retention, not activation").

 4) Wizard-of-Oz candidates — features that can be faked manually for the first 50 users.
 Each with the manual process.